Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Formative Study

 \subsection{Design Implications}

 Our formative study revealed a clear gap: while practitioners are locked in a rapid, iterative loop of prompt refinement, they lack systematic tools to support this process.
-These findings motivated the design of a workflow grounded in a new paradigm.
+These findings motivated the design of a new workflow.